-At the time of writing, public health and environmental concerns top the list of most used social marketing topics.
+In , public health and environmental concerns top the list of most used social marketing topics.

-What Social Marketing is and isn’t
+Social marketing definition, what it is and what it isn’t

 Whether it’s trying to convince the public to stop smoking or encouraging men in developing counties to use condoms, the focus is always on the public good first.